SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 9 - 7/28/2023
 - Today I worked on a guided assignment where I created my first generative adversarial network (GAN) for the course!
 Specifically, I built and trained a GAN that can generate hand-written images of digits (0-9).

+## Day 10 - 7/29/2023
+- Today I learned about Activation functions (I knew them already so more like a revision), how they work, common activation functions and also about Batch Normalization and how it works.

+## Day 11 - 7/30/2023
+- Today I learned more about GANs.
+I was able to revise things on convolutions like pooling, strides, padding etc and futher more learned about Devonvolution which was the highlight of the day.
+I also dived deeped on Checkerboard pattern problems while upscaling.